PRP for Joint Pain

 If you have been taking prescription medication to help ease your joint pain without much success, it is because corticosteroids and painkillers only treat the symptoms instead of the underlying problem.
 As a result, the pain relief is often temporary and accompanied by harsh side effects.

 PRP injections, on the other hand, help to not only reduce debilitating pain, but also improve joint function in the long run.
-In fact, many studies have found PRP to be an effective treatment for torn muscles and ligaments, damaged joint cartilage, and different forms of arthritis, including knee osteoarthritis.
+In fact, many studies have found PRP to be an effective treatment for torn muscles and ligaments, damaged joint cartilage, and different forms of arthritis, including knee osteoarthritis as well as:

 How Does PRP Work?